Eximchain/terraform-aws-quorum-cluster/README.md

 This creates peering connections between the vault VPC and each quorum VPC, as well as between each pair of quorum VPCs.
 The result is that all VPCs except the bootnode VPCs are connected to each other via peering connections, and can communicate over them.

 This has desirable properties.
 One is that the vault load balancer can be kept internal, reducing the attack surface for the vault server.
-Another is that geth processes establish connections using their private IPs, which allows us to set cross-region security group rules based on private IP CIDR ranges.
+Another is that exim processes establish connections using their private IPs, which allows us to set cross-region security group rules based on private IP CIDR ranges.
 This is important in enforcing the [Network Topology](#network-topology).

 ## Diagrams